learning-zone/javascript-basics/README.md

 'var x = 1' will create a variable within the current scope.
 Given this is declared in a function, x will not be available outside it, unless explicitly returned.

 'x = 1' will create a variable within the global scope.
 Thus, any other code can access and alter its value.
-It's generally a bad practice to use variables in a global scope.
+It is generally a bad practice to use variables in a global scope.

 <div align="right">
     <b><a href="#">↥ back to top</a></b>